The Strangest Animal Found in Each State

 Tennessee: Cave salamander

 The Tennessee cave salamander, a slimy pale pink creature with a pale belly and bright red feathery external gills, was designated the state amphibian in 1995.
 On the threatened list, they live in streams found inside caves and sinkholes, according to Tennessee Watchable Wildlife.
-Check out 14 beautiful animals that could vanish in your lifetime.

 Despite its name, the jaguarundi’s closet relative is the mountain lion.
 It does not share either’s ferocious reputation mostly because the rodent hunter is only 30 inches from nose to tail.
 They are also born with spots like a leopard but lose them with age.
 The mini cat that looks more like a weasel than a cougar is common in Central and South America, where it was used as a Pied Piper on small village rat populations, but the Gulf Coast of the Lone Star State is the only place they are found in the states, according to Big Cat Rescue.
 The often solitary animals occasionally forage and travel in pairs, communicating with 13 distinct recorded vocalizations.